Philhawk/ReduxPrac/README.md

 1. Add and commit to your repo
 2. Push all changes to your fork
-3. Mark assessment as complete in learn.fullstackacademy.com
+3. Mark checkpoint as complete in learn.fullstackacademy.com